TheHolyCows/1538_2023/readme.md

-# Team 1538 / The Holy Cow
+# Team 1538 / The Holy Cows

 ### How to use
 * Make sure you have wpilib installed.